-3. UNION SHOP
+3. UNION SECURITY

 It shall be a condition of employment that all employees of the Employer covered by this agreement who are members of the Federation in good standing on the execution date of this union security agreement shall remain members in good standing and those who are not members on the execution date of this union security agreement shall on the 30th day following said execution date become and remain members in good standing in the Federation.
+It shall also be a condition of employment that all employees covered by this Agreement and hired on or after said execution date shall, on the thirtieth day following the beginning of such employment, become and remain members in good standing of the Federation.